Digital Transformation: Cloud Migration Strategy Checklist

 - The results: How are you tracking what happens so you can review in post-mortem?
 How will you evaluate the process to better prepare for putting other services into the cloud?

 The mantra for your journey to the cloud should be Prevent > React (partially because preventing is better than reacting, and partially because of our company’s love for mathematical symbols – just look at our logo!).
 Plan for every scenario.
 Be fully prepared.
 Have your systems ready and your people with specific jobs and roles to play.
 This is a model for how you’ll run things moving forward in your new cloud world.

-While this may seem daunting (only slightly less so than putting a society on Mars), the good news is that xMatters can provide a safety net by which to embark on this risky endeavor with a built-in failsafe way to quickly catch and fix anything that goes awry.
-We’re invested in getting you successfully to the cloud and look forward to serving as metaphorical co-pilot for many more cloud journeys to come.
+While this may seem daunting (only slightly less so than putting society on Mars), the good news is that xMatters can provide a safety net by which to embark on this risky endeavor with a built-in failsafe way to quickly catch and fix anything that goes awry.
+We’re invested in getting you successfully to the cloud and look forward to serving as a metaphorical co-pilot for many more cloud journeys to come.

 Need a cloud migration safety net?
 Make xMatters your co-pilot… for Free.